NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 Camera constraints
 ^^^^^^^^^^^^^^^^^^

+The option ``--camera-position-weight``, with a  default of 0.1, constrains how much the camera positions can move.
+This is a soft constraint and is given less priority than reducing the pixel reprojection errors.

+This value is a multiplier.
+Internally the constraint is adapts to the ground sample distance and number of interest points.
+The implementation is very analogous to the triangulation constraint (:numref:`ba_ground_constraints`).

+It is suggested to examine the camera change report (:numref:`ba_camera_offsets`) and pixel reprojection report (:numref:`ba_errors_per_camera`) to see the effects.

-The option ``--camera-position-uncertainty`` sets hard constraints on how much the camera positions can move horizontally and vertically, in meters, in the local North-East-Down coordinate system of each camera.
+If the camera position uncertainties are  known, the option ``--camera-position-uncertainty`` can be used instead.
+This sets hard constraints on how much the camera positions can move horizontally and vertically, in meters, in the local North-East-Down coordinate system of each camera.
 This may affect the optimization and should be used with care.
-It is suggested to examine the camera change report (:numref:`ba_camera_offsets`) and pixel reprojection report (:numref:`ba_errors_per_camera`) to see the effects.

-Soft camera position constraints are given by the option ``--translation-weight``.
-It is suggested to use this in conjunction with ``--tri-weight``, which controls the movement of the triangulated points.

 Use cases
 ~~~~~~~~~